Fall/ Winter 2017-2018

 September/October; Southwick Elementary School, Northfield, NH, grades 3 – 5.
 This project is partially funded by a grant from the NH State Council on the Arts.
 Four, 3′ x 4′ exterior mosaic panels installed on front of school at entrance to portray student concepts with images of respect for diversity, cooperation, kindness and community.
 Included in this residency are student created cooperative games and songs composed and played by students for the “Grand Unveiling” celebration.
 Parents are invited to a picnic barbecue lunch.
 NH Chronicle will be on site to film for a program about Kast Hill Studio Artist in Residency programs!

-November; Sutton Central Elementary School, Sutton, NH, grades K- 5, Three, 3′ x 4′ exterior mosaic panels installed on exterior wall of school, the mosaics are going to be spontaneously created by all students and staff, with some pre-planned elements that I create and attach before the residency.
+November; Sutton Central Elementary School, Sutton, NH, grades K- 5, three, 3′ x 4′ mosaic panels installed on exterior wall of school, the mosaics are going to be spontaneously created by all students and staff, with some pre-planned elements that I create and attach before the residency.

 November; Alvirne High School, Hudson, NH, grades 9-12, V114 special needs students, One, 3′ x 4′ interior mosaic panel to be installed in the school cafeteria.
 The theme is TBD.

-January; Norman E. Day Elementary School, Weston, MA, a Weston Education Foundation Grant funded project for grades 3-5, Six, 3′ x 4′ interior mosaics to be installed in the school cafeteria.
-These mosaics will feature scenes of nature in and around the town of Weston.
+January; Norman E. Day Elementary School, Westford, MA, a project partially funded by a Westford Education Foundation Grant for grades 3-5, six, 3′ x 4′ interior mosaics to be installed in the school cafeteria.
+These mosaics will feature scenes of nature, changing seasons, historic buildings, flora and fauna in and around the town of Westford.

-April; Seabrook Elementary School, Seabrook, NH, A NH State Council on the Arts Grant funded project with grades K – 4, will create four, 3′ x 4′ exterior mosaics for installation on the wall facing the playground.
+April; Seabrook Elementary School, Seabrook, NH, Partially funded by the NH State Council on the Arts Grant, a project with grades K – 4, will create four, 3′ x 4′ exterior mosaics for installation on the wall facing the playground.
 These mosaics are a celebration of the anniversary and history of the town, from Native American life to modern day.